Velonese/smachallenge/README.md

 2. The username - defaults to "test@test.com"
 3. The latency compensation in ms - this defaults to 50ms.

-I'll go more into what my thinking was below, but the latency compensation is used to pad / speed up certain events to ensure the API receives signals as the appropriate time.
+I'll go more into what my thinking was below, but the latency compensation is used to pad / speed up certain events to ensure the API sends signals at the appropriate time.

 # Thoughts